jacknorquist/jacknorquist/README.md

 ![GitHub](https://img.shields.io/badge/-GitHub-181717?style=flat-square&logo=github)

-- 🔭 I’m currently working a centralized product catalog through web scraping for dealers within the landscape industry.
+- 🔭 I’m currently working on LLM projects with Hugging Face and PyTorch.
 - 👯 I’m looking to collaborate on anything that is fun, unqiue, and interesting!
-- 🤔 I’m looking for help with C family of programming languages.
-- 💬 Ask me about this years football fantasy league punishment for last place (We're pretty creative).
-- 😄 Pronouns: He/him
-- ⚡ Fun fact: I love anything that has to do with the outdoors.

 -->